MarcusVPA/FindDev/README.md

 # FindDev
 It's a project that registers developers through the github user.
-PS: In the mobile version you can see the developer's location through the map.
+In the mobile version you can see the developer's location through the map.

+PS: I'am using yarn. https://yarnpkg.com/

 To run the project:
-PS: I'am using yarn. https://yarnpkg.com/

 1) Do the git clone :D
 2) Inside the "backend" folder, open the cmd and use "yarn dev"